KMaithri/ToyStory_Quiz/README.md

-This is a Quiz for the Toy story fans
+This is a CLI quiz app made using Node js.
+This can be shared with the Toy story fans and find out who the real fan is.